Why isn’t your business using eInvoicing?

 If you still email PDF’s, or (heaven forbid) mail paper invoices, you’re late to the party and are missing out on some easy gains.

-Even more significant is a recent announcement by the Australian government that they will be mandating the internal use of eInvoicing from 1 July 2022.
+Even more significant is the fact that the Australian government has mandated the internal use of eInvoicing from 1 July 2022.
 Discussions are also being had around the mandatory nature of eInvoicing for all businesses, although no announcements or decisions have been made.

 So, if you want to get paid faster and gain some meaningful time savings while achieving enhanced visibility and accuracy – eInvoicing is for you.

 You simply enter the information in your cloud accounting (or invoicing) software and hit send.
 This invoice will then appear in your client’s own solution.
-Your client can then click ‘pay now’ and settle the invoice immediately.
+Your client can settle the invoice immediately with a few clicks.

-This business-to-business eInvoicing method stands in opposition to outdated manual or paper-based invoicing.
+This software-to-software eInvoicing method stands in opposition to outdated manual or paper-based invoicing.

 With eInvoicing, you don’t need to: